October 21, 2022

 All our Arrow communities encourage adults to give the gift of reading to youngsters.
 The relationships formed during the time spent between the reader and listener can be life changing for both generations.

-Hudson Grande Senior Living in Hudson, Ohio offers assisted living and memory care with a variety of services and a range of floor plan options.
-Amenities include restaurant dining, concierge service, housekeeping, events and entertainment, personal care, transportation services, and more.
-Conveniently located just north of the Stow-Hudson Towne Center with easy access to a wide variety of attractions and local shopping.
+Hudson Grande Senior Living in Hudson, OH offers independent senior apartments, assisted living, and memory care with a variety of services and a range of floor plan options.
+Amenities include restaurant dining, 24-hour bistro, concierge service, housekeeping, events and entertainment, personal care, transportation services, and more.
+Centrally located near Summa Health Systems with convenient access to major shopping centers and attractions, including Ellsworth Meadows Golf Club, Hudson First and Main, Hudson Springs Park, Hudson Historic District, Gazebo & Green, and the Rock and Roll Hall Of Fame.